apacheignite/documentation/web-console/hosted-deployment.md

-Before building and deploying your local instance of Ignite Web Console you can give a shot to the [Ignite Web Console instance hosted](https://console.gridgain.com) by GridGain.
+Before building and deploying your local instance of Ignite Web Console, you can give a shot to the [Ignite Web Console instance hosted](https://console.gridgain.com) by GridGain.
 By taking advantage of this hosted deployment, you can check all existing capabilities in action in a matter of minutes:

 [block:image]
 {